svenvg93/GitBook/docker/proxies/traefik.md

   format: json
 ```

-Traefik will timestamp each log line in UTC time by default.
-To make sure the logs will be with our local timezone we drop the `StartUTC`.

-add a volume to the Traefik `docker-compose.yml` to mount the right directory in the container.
+Add a volume to your `docker-compose.yml` to mount the log directory:

 ```yaml
 volumes:
   - /var/log/treafik:/log
 ```

-Re-create the Traefik container to add the new volumes.
+Re-create the Traefik container to apply the new volumes:

 ```shell
 docker compose up -d --force-recreate